centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-firewalls-paloalto-standard-ssh.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-## FAQ

-### How to check in the CLI that the configuration is OK and what are the main options for ?
+## How to check in the CLI that the configuration is OK and what are the main options for ?

-Once the Plugin installed, log into your Poller using the *centreon-engine* user account and test by running the following command :
+Once the Plugin installed, log into your Poller using the *centreon-engine* user account and run the following command :

 ```bash
 /usr/lib/centreon/plugins/centreon_paloalto_ssh.pl \